Dependent

 The dependent concept matters because several tax benefits are built around household structure rather than income alone.
 Taxpayers who understand income and deductions but ignore dependency rules often miss why Filing Status, the Child Tax Credit, and other household-based outcomes can change.

 Dependency becomes relevant early in the return process, when the taxpayer is determining household facts, possible filing status, and eligibility for credits.
-It can influence the path through Form 1040 even before the return reaches the later tax calculation lines.
+It can influence whether Head of Household is even in the discussion, whether the Child Tax Credit is available, and how the path through Form 1040 develops before the return reaches the later calculation lines.

 A taxpayer begins preparing the annual return and must determine whether another person qualifies to be claimed for tax purposes.
-That answer can affect filing status and whether certain credits are even on the table.
+That answer can affect filing status, whether household-based credits are on the table, and whether the taxpayer should keep analyzing dependent-driven rules instead of assuming the issue is only about income.

 A dependent is not the same thing as a filing status.
 Filing status describes the taxpayer’s household classification.
 Dependency describes whether another person can be claimed for tax purposes.